 How do I donate?

-You can return the form included in the mailing, or donate through the “Fireworks Donations” link on this website.
+You can return the form included in the mailing, donate through the “Fireworks Donations” link on this website, mail your check (payable to GLPYC) to us at to P.O.
+Box 3740, GLP, CT 06340, or stop in the office during the season.

 I’m interested in helping out with Yacht Club events.
 How do I go about doing that?

 We welcome all sorts of help!
-Email us at email@example.com, letting us know what you’re interested in doing.
+Email us at firstname.lastname@example.org, letting us know what you’re interested in doing.
+We also do volunteer sign-ups online—check the Volunteer Signup tab under the Programs drop down menu for details.
 We’ll do our best to take advantage of your offer.

 I see the sign for the GLPYC Outfitters in front of the Casino.
 What is the GLPYC Outfitters?